markjprice/cs12dotnet8/docs/errata/errata.md

 > Thanks to [Muhammad Faisal Siddiqui](https://github.com/devcloud-ops) for raising [this issue on November 20, 2023](https://github.com/markjprice/cs12dotnet8/issues/3).

 At the time of publishing, the Polyglot Notebooks extension has a dependency on .NET 7.
 The extension will soon be updated to use .NET 8 but for now you must install .NET 7 SDK.
+Hopefully the team will also update the extension to use the **.NET Install Tool** that ensures a correct version of a required .NET SDK is installed so users do not have to manually install it.

 # Page 15 - Understanding .NET runtime and .NET SDK versions